 In order to provide complete cardiac care, Harbin Clinic cardiologists run diagnostic tests to help assess and evaluate patients with cardiac issues.

-Chest x-rays produce images of the heart, blood vessels, lungs, airways and bones of the spine and chest.
-Chest x-rays can help cardiologist determine if patients have a cardiac illness, or even see if a treatment is working.
+Chest x-rays produce images of the heart, blood vessels, lungs, airways, and bones of the spine and chest.
+Chest x-rays can help cardiologists determine if patients have a cardiac illness, or even see if a treatment is working.